subugoe/bqschol/README.md

 The goal of bqschol is to provide an interface to SUB Göttingen’s big scholarly datasets stored on Google Big Query.

-This package is of internal use.
+This package is for internal use.

 ## Installation